SovnSkyrim/Aldrnari/Known Issues.md

 ### With Fix:
 - Random Crashes refering skeletons: Can't fix.
 It's animation related, the game renders an NPC in a weird position and crashes.
 [Example](https://pastebin.com/1rjAwJnp) - Fix: Avoid the location for a few hours and come back later.
 - "Prophet" Quest not starting correctly / Isran not going to Serana / Serana not here.
 Fix: [Pinned in Support Discord](http://prntscr.com/1stoif9)
-- "First Lessons" not working for Conjuration trial "Conjure a Flame Atronach".
-Fix : in the console; ``setstage MG01 30``
 - Inability to jump: Caused by Convenient Horses overwritten jump for it's "quick get out of horse" command.
 Simply ride your horse back and dismount normally.

 ### Without Fix: